Why Today’s ERP Systems Need OMS

 By working in tandem with an existing ERP, an OMS enables retailers to offer the functionality and innovation that modern consumers expect while retaining the robust accounting and finance functionality of an ERP.

-With this approach, obtaining a return on investment and building out OMS capability becomes easier.
+With this approach, obtaining a return on investment and building out OMS in retail capability becomes easier.
 Plus, it encourages a culture of continuous improvement based on agile working methods.

 For example, an OMS enables retailers to implement a click-and-collect service.
 If it is successful and generates revenue, the retailer can incorporate additional functionality such as same-day delivery, drop-ship capability, ship-from-store, and more.
 They can gradually expand their offerings with the least amount of organizational strain.